 The History of ACKU

-Founded by Soke Jim Bray
+Founder Soke Jim Bray

-All of our instructors have been trained by Soke and most of them have trained with him for decades.
+All of our instructors have been trained by Soke and many of them have trained with him for decades.

-- For more information about Soke Bray, visit JimBray.ca
+For more information about Soke Bray, visit JimBray.ca

 Learn Karate in Your Community